knative/docs/.github/pull-request-template.md

 For more information, see the
 [MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation).

-If your changes should also be in the most recent release, add the corresponding "cherrypick-0.X" label to the original PR; for example, "cherrypick-0.12".
+If your changes should also be in the most recent release, use [/cherrypick](https://prow.k8s.io/command-help#cherrypick) command; for example, "/cherrypick release-1.2" for Prow to generate a PR for the `release-1.2` branch.
-Best practice is to open a PR for the cherry-pick yourself after your original PR has been merged into the main branch.
-After the cherry-pick PR has merged, remove the cherry-pick label from the original PR.

 For all resources for contributing to the Knative documentation, see the [Knative contributor's guide](help/contributing/README.md).